-The Athletic Ticket Office, located along Northwestern Avenue in the Mackey Arena Complex, opens three hours prior before kickoff and will remain open through halftime.
+The Athletics Ticket Office, located along Northwestern Avenue in the Mackey Arena Complex, opens three hours prior before kickoff and will remain open through halftime.
 A John Purdue Club representative will be available at Window 10 to assist members with any questions or JPC will-call needs.

 Fans making their way to campus on game day will want to tune in to live pregame coverage on radio, starting three hours before kickoff.
 The two-hour "Countdown to Kickoff" show sets the stage and can be heard on WAZY (96.5 FM) in the Lafayette-West Lafayette area, followed by the pregame show on the Purdue Sports Network.
 Game broadcasts - with Tim Newton, Pete Quinn and Kelly Kitchel and Rob Blackman - also can be heard on Sirius XM Radio and are available online via subscription by clicking here.

-Fans, especially families, looking for fun before home games will want to check out the Boilermaker Crossing.
+Fans, especially families, looking for fun before home games will want to check out Boilermaker Crossing.
 Meet-the-team events, inflatable games and live entertainment highlight the list of activities.
 Boilermaker Crossing, which starts three hours before kickoff and runs until 30 minutes before kickoff, is located on the Sally & Bob Weist Plaza between Mackey Arena and Holloway Gymnasium.
 It is free and open to fans of all ages.
-The "Countdown to Kickoff" radio show originates from the Boilermaker Crossing, as well.
+The "Countdown to Kickoff" radio show originates from Boilermaker Crossing, as well.
 One hour before kickoff, a live musical performance will take place on the stage at Boilermaker Crossing.

 The gates to Ross-Ade will open 90 minutes before kickoff.
 The Ross-Ade Pavilion will open two hours prior to the start of each game.
 Fans entering the stadium can expect to have their bags searched at the gates.
 Some items are not allowed in Ross-Ade, including (but not limited to): umbrellas; pets; noisemakers or irritants; seat backs not provided by the stadium; alcoholic beverages, coolers, cans, bottles or food; flags, banners, large signs or any item that may block the view of others; and objects that interfere with the comfort of other fans.
 Also, Ross-Ade is a smoke- and tobacco-free environment.
 Tobacco use, in any form, is not allowed inside the stadium.

 The Lost and Found is located on the concourse of section 115.
 Articles not claimed during or immediately after the game are turned over to the Athletic Ticket Office (765.494.3194).
-Items will be held in the ticket office for approximately 14 days from the date of the game.
+Items will be kept in the ticket office for approximately 14 days from the date of the game.

 You, our guests, are the focus of everything we do.
 The Purdue athletics staff is here to make your Ross-Ade Stadium experience a special and memorable one.
 Enjoy the game, have a great day - and BOILER UP!
 HAMMER DOWN!
+HAIL PURDUE!